 LA-PM&R Feature Spotlight: Customization System

-In the midst of a pandemic this summer, the ABPMR successfully upgraded and launched a new LA-PM&R platform with some significant improvements over the previous version.
+In the midst of a pandemic, the ABPMR successfully upgraded and launched a new LA-PM&R platform with some significant improvements over the previous version.

 Expanded in 2020: Customization System